dee-mee/shell-script/README.md

-This is a script that works on ubuntu fresh install systems which contains only basic software installations.
+This is a script that works on mostly on ubuntu fresh systems which contains only basic software installations.

 first change the script to executable: